Annual School Report

 Criminal Justice: Classes were enhanced by a number of guest speakers over the course of the year including a retired FBI Supervisory Special Agent, Washington State Patrol Detective, a number of King County Prosecutors, a District Court Judge.
 Some of the special topics covered in the course included Use of Force by Law Enforcement, Extremist Groups, Gun Rights and Gun Laws, Mock Trial, Capital Punishment and different approaches to rehabilitation of incarcerated people.

 Police Science/Forensics: Classes enjoyed a great deal of interest once again.
 Students were able to gain an understanding in forensics techniques such as Fingerprints, various types of Impression evidence, Blood Stain evidence, Forensic Anthropology and Pathology, Arson Investigations, Forensic glass analysis, auto investigations, ballistics, and interrogation techniques.
-Guest Speakers from King County Fire Investigators, the FBI and Washington State Patrol also added to the student's exposure to various careers they could pursue in this area.
+This was also the inaugural year of the Skyline Body Farm, where students were able to observe, first hand, the stages of body decomposition and blow fly life cycle stages, in our student of Forensic Pathology.

 Technovation: A club that empowers women and non-binary people to code and do business completed 4 projects and one project from them was placed in the semifinalists list in the international Technovation challenge.
 The Technovation challenge asks students to create an app that benefits society using coding and business skills.
 The club spent the first half of the school year understanding these skills, and the next half is spent applying them to create an app and complete the business plan.